rohit507/exam_gen/README.md

-# exam_gen
+# UCB EECS Exam Generator

-A python library for generating randomized exams at UCB.
-This readme is just a scratchpad, go look at the docs folder for the actual documentation.
+This is a library that streamlines the process of writing, generating, and grading semi-random exams and quizzes.

-TODO :: Add the basic instructions to build the docs.
+TODO :: link to github pages docs files